An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Re-benchmarking results of XZ2021

-Table~\ref{tab2:tab3} demonstrates we fail to reproduce Uniform, the baseline method, on $13$ datasets.
-We show our Table~\ref{tab2:tab3} side-by-side with \cite{XZ2021}'s Table 3 in detail (See Table~\ref{tab1wZhan}).
-To determine if there is a statistical difference between the two benchmarking results, we construct the confidence interval with $t$-distribution of mean AUBCs.
+We show our re-benchmarking results for RBFSVM side-by-side with \cite{XZ2021}'s Table 3 in Table~\ref{tab:withZhan}.
+To determine if there is a statistical difference between the two benchmarking results, we construct the confidence interval with the $t$-distribution of mean AUBCs.
 If a result in \cite{XZ2021} falls outside the interval, their mean significantly differs from ours.

-Table~\ref{tab2:rsfail} demonstrates our mean and standard deviation (SD) AUBC of Uniform and mean AUBC of Uniform reported in \cite{XZ2021}.
-There are \(11\) ($13$), nearly half of the datasets, significantly different from the existing benchmark with significance level $\alpha=1\%$ ($\alpha=5\%$).
-Furthermore, we perform better on most datasets except for \emph{Parkinsons} and \emph{Mammographic}.
-There are \(1\%\) of mean AUBC greater than previous work on $8$ datasets, especially for \emph{Sonar, Clean1, Spambase}.
+We notice significant differences in Uniform on several datasets in Table~\ref{tab:withZhan}.
+Therefore, we focus on comparing Uniform in Table~\ref{tab:rsfail}, demonstrating our mean and standard deviation (SD) AUBC of Uniform and the mean AUBC of Uniform reported by \cite{XZ2021}.
+There are $13$, nearly half of the datasets, significantly different from the existing benchmark with significance level $\alpha=5\%$.
+Furthermore, we perform better on most datasets except for \emph{Parkinsons} and \emph{Mammographic}. $1\%$ of mean AUBC is larger than previous work on $8$ datasets, especially for \emph{Sonar}, \emph{Clean1}, and \emph{Spambase}.

-Following the same procedure of statistical testing, Table~\ref{tab2:bsofail} demonstrates \textbf{BSO} of ours and \citep{XZ2021}.
+Following the same procedure of statistical testing, Table~\ref{tab:bsofail} demonstrates \textbf{BSO} of ours and \cite{XZ2021}.
 This phenomenon is more evident in BSO than in Uniform.
 We still get significantly different and better performances on most datasets except for \emph{Appendicitis}.